OpenEvalProject/evals/manuscripts/elife-74989/v1/manuscript.md

 ![Figure 4.](https://cdn.elifesciences.org/articles/74989/elife-74989-fig4-v1.jpg)

 **Figure 4.:** Fluorescent intensities of captured n- and g-insulin vesicles with different EKMr values were recorded at each gate.
 Each data point reflects fluorescent intensities recorded at three subsequent gates with the same EKMr values, averaged out over biologically replicated experiments and normalized over all signals recorded at a given voltage.
 (A) Full profile of the sample’s biophysical distribution was recorded at 1800 V. (B–E) Insulin vesicle subpopulations were separated at subsequent applied voltages of 1500, 1200, 900, and 600 V. Values are mean ± SEM (n=3 for n-vesicles or 4 for g-vesicles for biologically independent experiments) (*p<0.05 using ANOVA with Bonferroni post hoc multiple comparison correction).
-Raw data in Figure 4—source data 1.Figure 4—source data 1.Figure 4.
+Raw data in Figure 4—source data 1.

-## Biophysical subpopulations of vesicles from untreated INS-1E cells
+### Biophysical subpopulations of vesicles from untreated INS-1E cells

 The distribution of fluorescently labeled n-insulin vesicles captured at each gate formed a characteristic arc (Figure 1C), indicating a well-operating and consistent system.
 Higher voltages provide a broader dynamic range of EKMr values for capturing a wider range of particles, while lower voltages provide detailed distribution of particles based on their associated EKMr values.
 At an applied voltage of 1800 V, particles were sensed at EKMr values below 1.5×1010 V/m2 in patterns of overlapping subpopulations (Figure 4A, blue circles).
 These overlapping features begin to spread out with an applied voltage of 1500 V. At incrementally lower settings of applied voltages (1200, 900, and 600 V), distinctive patterns become identifiable (Figure 4B–E).
 Notable and discernible features of bioparticle distribution are apparent around 1.2×1010 and 1.8×1010 V/m2 at an applied voltage of 1200 V (Figure 4C).
 Lowering the voltage to 900 V, and redistribution of bioparticles based on adapted properties of the channel, reveals a similar but attenuated feature of the distribution around 1.2×1010 V/m2 (Figure 4D), whereas particles with EKMr values greater than 1.5×1010 V/m2 leave the channel at this voltage.
 At this voltage, redistribution of particles, previously retained in overlapping patterns at 1200 V, forms a distinct peak around 5–6×109 V/m2 (Figure 4D).
 Further lowering the voltage to 600 V shows similar patterns of particle distribution around 5–6×109 V/m2, as well as distinctive patterns around 3–4×109 V/m2 (Figure 4E), while leaving out populations with EKMr values higher than 1.0×1010 V/m2.

-## Biophysical subpopulations of vesicles from glucose-stimulated INS-1E cells
+### Biophysical subpopulations of vesicles from glucose-stimulated INS-1E cells

 Insulin vesicles obtained from 25 mM glucose-treated INS-1E cells (g-insulin vesicles) were studied with the same method used for the untreated cells (Figure 4, yellow squares).
 Consistent with the vesicles from untreated cells, patterns of primarily overlapping subpopulations were detectable at a voltage of 1800 V. Distribution of particles was observed at values up to 2.3×1010 V/m2 (compared to a maximum value of 1.5×1010 V/m2 for the untreated populations) (Figure 4A), which suggests that these vesicles have a broader range of properties than the population from the untreated cells.
 The first evidence of a distinct distribution feature was captured around 7–8×109 V/m2 when the voltage was lowered to 1500 V (Figure 4B).
 Decreasing the voltage to 1200 V and subsequent particle redistribution in the channel revealed a distribution pattern with discernible features around 7–8×109 V/m2, like those observed at 1500 V, as well as a distinct peak around 1.1×1010 V/m2 (Figure 4C).
 Further lowering the voltage to 900 V resulted in a unique distribution pattern with discernible features around 1.1×1010 V/m2 (Figure 4D), similar to 1200 V, and 8×109 V/m2 (Figure 4D), previously observed at 1500 and 1200 V (Figure 4B and C).
 Another feature of this distribution pattern was a peak around 4×109 V/m2 (Figure 4D).
 Ultimately, decreasing the voltage to 600 V revealed a distribution pattern with features around 4×109 and 8×109 V/m2 (Figure 4E), like those observed at higher voltages, leaving out patterns that were observed at EKMr values higher than 1.0×1010 V/m2.
 This distinct distribution pattern, although consistent with distribution patterns at higher voltages, featured stretched-out peaks, consistent with a smaller and more refined range of EKMr values assigned throughout the channel.

-## Comparison of n- and g-insulin vesicle separation patterns within the iDEP device
+### Comparison of n- and g-insulin vesicle separation patterns within the iDEP device

 Visual inspection of the collected data revealed generally similar patterns of vesicles collected at specific EKMr values (Figure 4).
 However, at 1200 V we achieved adequate separation of vesicle populations to discern unique populations of vesicles from cells treated with glucose compared to no treatment.
 Using a two-way ANOVA, we found a statistically significant interaction between the effect of treatment on vesicles collected at each EKMr value for data collected only at 1200 V (F(8, 45)=3.61, p=0.003).
 A Bonferroni post hoc test revealed a significant difference in the intensity or quantity of vesicles collected between treated and untreated samples at 1.10×109 V/m2 (p=0.0249), 5.35×109 V/m2 (p=0.0469), 7.45×109 V/m2 (p=0.0369).
 These differences reflect a shift in the populations of insulin vesicles upon glucose stimulation.